PHARMACEUTICAL BENEFIT

 several ways.
 First, they have pushed reimbursement rates so far below a

-competitive level in recent years that they have created a "spread" between
+competitive level in recent years that they have created a "spread"

 what they bill the Plan Sponsor and what they pay the pharmacy.
 According to